hwheeler01/hwheeler01.github.io/jobs.md

 Applicants must have a Ph.D. in genetics, genomics, bioinformatics, computational biology, biostatistics, or a related field with a solid publication record.
 The ideal candidate will have strong analytical, statistical, quantitative, and computational (e.g. R, Python, Linux) skills and should be comfortable with large data sets (e.g. GWAS, RNA-Seq), distributed computing, and databases.
 High performance computing and cloud computing experience is a plus.

 #### Instructions to Applicants
 Applicants should submit a Cover Letter describing their research interests and availability, current Curriculum Vitae, and contact information for two references to [hwheeler1@luc.edu](mailto:hwheeler1@luc.edu).
-The position is available immediately and will remain open until filled.